 Efficiently Drawing a Significant Spanning Tree of a Directed Graph, Martin Harrigan and Patrick Healy, The 6th Asia-Pacific Symposium on Visualization (APVIS'07), IEEE Visualization and Graphics Technical Committee (VGTC), pp. 35–42, 2007 (DOI).

-Airdrops and Privacy: A Case Study in Cross-Blockchain Analysis, Martin Harrigan and Lei Shi and Jacob Illum, The 1st Workshop on Blockchain and Sharing Economy Applications (BlockSEA'18) at the 18th IEEE International Conference on Data Mining (ICDM'18), to appear (arXiv).
+Airdrops and Privacy: A Case Study in Cross-Blockchain Analysis, Martin Harrigan and Lei Shi and Jacob Illum, The 1st Workshop on Blockchain and Sharing Economy Applications (BlockSEA'18) at the 18th IEEE International Conference on Data Mining (ICDM'18), pp. 63–70, 2018 (arXiv, DOI).

-Reports on the Workshops held at the Sixth International AAAI Conference on Weblogs and Social Media, Daniel Archambault and Ruben Bouwmeester and Cosmin Cabulea and Elizabeth M. Daly and Giusy Di Lorenzo, and Maarten de Rijke and Martin Harrigan and Eser Kandog and Michael Muller and Mor Naaman and Daniele Quercia and Damiano Spina and Markus Strohmaier and Arkaitz Zubiaga, AI Magazine 34(1), pp. 101–103, 2013 (Link).
+Reports on the Workshops held at the Sixth International AAAI Conference on Weblogs and Social Media, Daniel Archambault and Ruben Bouwmeester and Cosmin Cabulea and Elizabeth M. Daly and Giusy Di Lorenzo, and Maarten de Rijke and Martin Harrigan and Eser Kandogan and Michael Muller and Mor Naaman and Daniele Quercia and Damiano Spina and Markus Strohmaier and Arkaitz Zubiaga, AI Magazine 34(1), pp. 101–103, 2013 (DOI, Link).